 - The use of wood was in accordance with Prince George’s Wood First policy.

-- Most striking is the wood canopy and two-storey public spaces made of timber frame.
+- Most striking are the wood canopy and two-storey public spaces made of timber frame.

 A homey design intended to put its visitors at ease